LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize divine love as the only reality.
-God is made apparent to a heart which the intellect knows nothing need trouble.
+God is apparent to a heart which the intellect knows nothing need trouble.